Board and Staff

 Hildie Lipson

-Kennebec Broadband Partnership Coordinator
+Kennebec Broadband Partnership Director

-Hildie Lipson joined GrowSmart in February 2023 as the Kennebec Broadband Partnership Coordinator.
+Hildie Lipson joined GrowSmart in February 2023 as the Kennebec Broadband Partnership Director.
 Lipson will build on existing and establish new relationships to build and lead digital inclusion efforts while providing support for community and regional-scale broadband infrastructure solutions and investments as part of GrowSmart’s Regional & Tribal Broadband Partnership, an initiative of the Maine Connectivity Authority.
 This initiative supports community-driven broadband solutions that ensure universal connectivity by strengthening and growing the number of partners thinking about digital equity and inclusion and creating alignment and coordination between communities, regions, and the state.

 Lipson lives in Wayne and has spent her professional career leading nonprofits working to increase economic, racial, and environmental justice such as Maine Equal Justice, Maine Center for Public Interest Reporting (The Maine Monitor), and MaineShare.